Get 80% off your plan for your first 3 months*

 Tax time is stressful and chaotic

 Scrambling to organize records before tax deadlines leads to mistakes and missed deductions.
-According to the IRS, businesses should keep employment tax records for at least four years.
-A bookkeeper keeps your finances organized year-round to meet these requirements, making tax preparation straightforward.
+Because the year is divided into four payment periods for estimated tax purposes, a bookkeeper keeps your finances organized year-round, making tax preparation straightforward.

 You can't see your cash flow clearly

-If you don't know how much cash you have on hand or when payments are due, you can't make informed decisions.
-A bookkeeper provides real-time visibility into your financial position.
+A bookkeeper shows you exactly where your money stands at any moment.
+Without knowing how much cash you have on hand or when payments are due, you can't make informed business decisions.

 You're missing payment deadlines